 What are Emails about Abandoned Carts?

 These letters are delivered to the clients who sent some product to their virtual shopping carts, however, did not complete the purchase.
 They are extremely effective when it comes to bringing back the buyers.
-SaleCycle report says that for about half of such emails are opened and for about 1/3 of them encourage the receiver get back to the online shop.
+SaleCycle report says that for about half of such emails are opened and for about 1/3 of them encourage the receiver to get back to the online shop.

 The thing is that customers usually leave their carts without intentions.
 The reasons can be different: site crash, timely session end, the complexity of the purchase process and many more.
 Many sellers underestimate this tactic, even the largest representatives of the market.
 However, you do not have to follow their example in this aspect.
 Learn the benefits of sending abandoned cart emails instead.